 Figure 2: Edit Hyperlink option selected

-Alternatively, you can select the Action Button -- then access the Insert tab of the Ribbon, and click the Action button (highlighted in red in Figure 3).
+Alternatively, you can select the Action Button, then access the Insert tab of the Ribbon, and click the Action button (highlighted in red within Figure 3).

 Figure 3: Action button selected within the Insert Tab of the Ribbon

-- Hyperlink to: Used to select a hyperlink.
+Used to select a hyperlink.
 It causes a different slide in the active presentation, a different presentation, a non-PowerPoint document, or a web page to come up.
-To make the selection, click the downward arrow towards the right of the selection box (highlighted in red in Figure 1 above) to open a drop-down menu as shown in Figure 4 (highlighted in red).
+To make the selection, click the downward arrow towards the right of the selection box (highlighted in red within Figure 1, above) to open a drop-down menu as shown in Figure 4 (highlighted in red).
 In this drop-down menu, make the selection based on your requirement.

 Figure 4: Drop-down menu options for Hyperlink to within the Action Settings dialog box

-- Run macro: This option will be available only if macros are enabled -- to use macros, your file should be a PPTM or PPSM file -- look at our Files Types in PowerPoint 2010 tutorial to learn more about these file types.
+This option will be available only if macros are enabled—to use macros, your file should be a PPTM or PPSM file, look at our Files Types in PowerPoint 2010 tutorial to learn more about these file types.

-- Play sound: Select this check-box to make a sound clip play when the selected Action Button is clicked during the slideshow.
-Once you select the Play sound check-box, you can click the drop-down list available (highlighted in blue in Figure 4) to bring up a list of available sound clips.
+Select this check-box to make a sound clip play when the selected Action Button is clicked during the Slide Show.
+Once you select the Play sound check-box, you can click the drop-down list available (highlighted in blue within Figure 4) to bring up a list of available sound clips.